jlmartin3/a_problem_with_presidents/README.md

  ## Ten Shortest Lived Presidents

+Many of the shortest-lived presidents were born during the 19th century which was a period of rapid change both in how humans lived but also in the prominence of the United States as a nation.
+Examining some of these individuals is helpful in illustrating these changes.
+Abraham Lincoln’s died prematurely as at the hand of an assassin at the close of the Civil War, which represented the growing pains of a rapidly growing nation.
+Many of the preventative measures in place the protect the American president were not implemented until the later half of the 20th century.
+James Garfield and John F. Kennedy likewise died as the result of assassin.
+Chester Arthur and Theodore Roosevelt were both overweight before obesity and heart disease were common health concerns.

  | President | Birth Date   | Birth Place             | Death Date   | Death Place          | Lived Years |
 |----------|--------------|------------------------|--------------|----------------------|-------------|
 | John F. Kennedy   | 1917-05-29 | Brookline, Mass.       | 1963-11-22   | Dallas, Texas        | 46          |